-&lt;sup>340 ROBERT W. HAMILTON, CORPORATIONS 356 (7th ed.
+ROBERT W. HAMILTON, CORPORATIONS 356 (7th ed.
 2001).

-&lt;sup>341 See id. at 357-59.
+456 See id. at 357-59.

-&lt;sup>342 See id.; TBOC §§ 21.152-21.157.
+See id.; TBOC §§ 21.152-21.157.

-&lt;sup>343 TBOC §§ 21.175 and 21.161.
+458 TBOC §§ 21.175 and 21.161.

-&lt;sup>345 TBOC § 21.157(c), as added in the 2009 Legislative Session by 2009 S.B.
+TBOC § 21.157(c), as added in the 2009 Legislative Session by 2009 S.B.
 1442 § 30.

-or are not employees of the corporation.
+- G. Transferability of Ownership Interests.
+The ownership interests of shareholders in a corporation are freely transferable, subject to the following restrictions discussed below: - Restrictions on Transfer of Shares.
+Shareholders of a closely-held corporation often desire to prohibit the transfer of shares to persons who are not family members or are not employees of the corporation.
 To be enforceable, these restrictions on transfer must be reasonable under state law.
 In any event, an absolute restriction on transfer would be unreasonable and therefore void.
-The Tex.
+461 The Tex.
 Corp.
 Stats. provide that, among other restrictions, rights of first refusal and limitations on transfer necessary to maintain S-corporation status or other tax advantages are reasonable restrictions on transfer.
-They also specify certain procedures that must be followed to assure the enforceability of the share transfer restrictions, such as the placement of a restrictive legend on stock certificates and the maintenance of a copy of the document containing the transfer restrictions at the corporation's principal place of business or registered office.
-Since shares in a closely-held business typically lack an established trading market, those shares may be nontransferable as a practical matter.
-If the owners of the business enterprise desire to conduct an initial public offering for its shares, the corporate form of entity is the best option except in certain limited circumstances.

-2. Securities Law Restrictions.
+462 They also specify certain procedures that must be followed to assure the enforceability of the share transfer restrictions, such as the placement of a restrictive legend on stock certificates and the maintenance of a copy of the document containing the transfer restrictions at the corporation's principal place of business or registered office.
+463 Since shares in a closely-held business typically lack an established trading market, those shares may be nontransferable as a practical matter.
+If the owners of the business enterprise desire to conduct an initial public offering for its shares, the corporate form of entity is the best option except in certain limited circumstances. - 2.
+Securities Law Restrictions.
 Shares in a corporation are generally considered "securities" within the meaning of federal and state securities laws.
 Transfers of shares are generally required to be registered under such laws absent an applicable exemption from registration.

-3. Beneficial Owners.
+464 - 3.
+Beneficial Owners.
 The Tex.
 Corp.
 Stats. contemplate that a corporation directly communicates and deals with only a record or registered holder of its shares.
 It is typical, however, for publicly held shares to be held by a nominee or through securities depositories (i.e., in "street name"), so that the ultimate owner of the shares is not the record or registered holder.
 The TBOC was amended in the 2009 Legislative Session to provide that a corporation, if it desires, may recognize the beneficial owner as the "shareholder" and may communicate and deal directly with the beneficial owner instead of the record or registered holder.
 The extent of this recognition is at the corporation's discretion: it may recognize the beneficial owner for all purposes or only for certain purposes, such as giving notice of shareholders' meetings or paying dividends.
 The procedure for recognition is also subject to the corporation's discretion, except that it must include the nominee's filing with the corporation of a statement identifying, and providing other relevant information regarding, the beneficial owner.
 A beneficial owner's decision to follow the procedure to become recognized as the "shareholder" is also subject to his or her discretion.